FIDUCEO/FCDR_HIRS/README.md

 - From the unharmonised FCDR, create an unfiltered harmonisation database, by calling combine_hirs_hirs_matchups with the --without-filters flag.
+  This step needs the debug FCDR.

-- Combine the small harmonisatin files into single big ones per pair and channel, using merge_hirs_harmonisation
+- Combine the small harmonisation files into single big ones per pair and channel, using merge_hirs_harmonisation

 - (devel) Switch to correct branch, rebase on master, and install